Honest comparison · updated May 2026

 A note on transcription speed and quality

-Both apps run Whisper locally.
-Transcription quality is essentially identical — they share the same underlying model architecture.
-Latency varies by model size and hardware; ThoughtMic ships Whisper Large V3 Turbo with Metal acceleration, end-to-end in the 700–1500ms range on M-series Macs.
-If you want sub-300ms streaming, the only path right now is cloud-based dictation — and you'd be giving up the local-first guarantee both ThoughtMic and Onit hold to.
+Both apps run open-source speech-to-text locally.
+Transcription quality is essentially identical.
+ThoughtMic ships local speech-to-text with Metal acceleration, end-to-end in the 700-1500ms range on M-series Macs.
+If you want sub-300ms streaming, the only path right now is cloud-based dictation, and you'd be giving up the local-first guarantee both ThoughtMic and Onit hold to.

 "Onit is great if pure dictation is what you want, and you want it free.
 ThoughtMic is a narrower, deeper tool: you pay because it writes directly into your Obsidian or Logseq vault.
 If you don't use a Markdown vault, Onit is probably the right pick."